BodiAugustus/dev_site_2022/README.md

 #74.
 Refactored enhanceHook function.
 Created _isEmpty function to check for empty data being returned for either useAccount or useNetwork hooks.

 #75.
 Handled empty accounts[]0 from being returned as undefined in useAccounts.js by amending the handler function to return an error in that instance.
 Repeated the same process for useNetwork.js.

+#76.
+Refactored the useEffect in useAccounts and useNetwork to remove the account/chainChanged listeners during unmounting to avoid repetitive function calls.

+#77.
+Created ProfilePayments.test.js.
+Set up initial testing enviornment.
+Ran truffle test, no errors.
+Imported a catch revert file to replace try/catch blocks in testing file and serve exceptions.